 I am an Assistant Professor in Finance at Imperial College London.
 Prior to this I was at Tilburg University.

 My research interests are in financial intermediation, political economy of finance and climate finance.
 I am a member of Finance Theory Group and a research affiliate at CEPR.
-I co-organize PolEconFin and the associated CEPR-Stigler conference series on the Political Economy of Finance, as well as London FIT Network.
+I co-organize PolEconFin and the associated CEPR-Stigler Center conference series on the Political Economy of Finance, as well as London FIT Network and Banking Theory Brownbag series.
+The 5th CEPR-Stilger Center conference on the Political Economy of Finance is scheduled for the 24th of October.
+The theme is "Governance in a Polarized World" and Prof. Jean Tirole kindly agreed to deliver the keynote.
+Submissions close on 22nd of June!
 Email: [email protected] |

 Publications